heroku/log-shuttle/readme.md

    for Kinesis w/o causing errors.
 1. Kinesis does not support the -gzip option as that option compresses the body of the request.
+1. Even with `-kinesis-shards`, no guarantees can be made about writing to unique shards.

 ## Install